ocient/pyocient_release/README.md

 ## 3.3.2

-- Fix ending SSO sessions when you close the connection.
+- Fixed ending SSO sessions when you close the connection.

 ## 3.3.0